Are you ready to discover your college program?

 At the doctoral level, students complete 70-80 credits beyond the bachelor's or master's degree.
 Programs typically span five years, and coursework may include classes in bioinformatics, distributed systems, advanced network security, theory of computation, and analysis of algorithms.
 Ph.D. programs place less emphasis on classes, and a heavy emphasis on conducting specialized research, internships, and dissertation work according to the student's interests.

 Professional Computer Science Organizations in Montana

 Joining professional computer science organizations can benefit you as a student and as a graduate.
-These associations help you build a network of colleagues in the field, which is especially helpful for continued learning and job hunting.
-The conferences these organizations regularly host keep you up to date on the latest developments in the field and expose you to a variety of computer science career options.
+These associations help you build a network of colleagues, which is especially helpful for continued learning and job hunting.
+These organizations regularly host conferences to keep you up to date on the latest developments in the field, and to expose you to a variety of computer science career options.
 In addition, meeting others through professional organizations can prove invaluable when it comes to exploring career opportunities.